-Students may withdraw from the College and all classes during the first five calendar days of the term without penalty.
+Students may withdraw from the College and full-term classes during the first five calendar days of the term and the first two calendar days for mini-terms without penalty.
 Withdrawn courses will not appear on the student's transcript.
 Withdrawal of courses after the first five calendar days, but before the end of the first 30 calendar days of the term, will be reflected on the student's transcript.
 A student's official withdrawal date will be based on the student's last date of attendance.